How Long Should Your Notice Period Be? (2020 Update)

 Sometimes employees do not work out their notice period.
 This is either due to the preference of the employer or at the employee’s request.
 If the employer decides that the employee should not work out their notice, they still need to be remunerated.
 This is in addition to any outstanding annual leave entitlements.

-If an employee does not want to work through their notice period, it can be taken as annual leave.
-However, this can only occur with the consent of the employer.
-Further, this will be deducted from the annual leave entitlements previously owed.
-However, it is ill-advised for employee’s to ‘refuse’ to work out their notice period, as this may cause you to ‘burn bridges’ and even risk not receiving a decent reference.
+If you do not want to work through your notice period, you may be able to take it as annual leave.
+However, you can only do this with the consent of your employer.
+This time will be deducted from the annual leave entitlements previously owed to you.
+If your employer does not consent to this, it is ill-advised to ‘refuse’ to work out your notice period.
+Ending your employment on bad terms may ‘burn bridges’ and you’ll risk not receiving a decent reference from your employer.
+Your employer may even be able to take legal action against you for breach of contract (however, they will more likely choose to simply not pay you for this time).

 What is the general length of a notice period?